anthonysavchenko/Library/python/python_course_hamedani/synopsis.md

 pipenv - tool that combines `pip` and Virtual Environments into a single toolchain (equivalent to npm in JavaScript world).
 It`s a depandancy manager for Python projects.

 Install pipenv: `pip install pipenv`.
-Install package, create dependancy managment files (Pipfile and Pipfile.lock) and setup isolated virtual environment: `pipenv install package-name` or `pipenv install --dev package-name` or `pipenv install`
+Install package, create dependancy managment files (Pipfile and Pipfile.lock) and setup isolated virtual environment: `pipenv install package-name` or `pipenv install --dev package-name` or `pipenv install` (from `requirements.txt` or empty environment) or `pipenv --three`.
-(from `requirements.txt` or empty environment) or `pipenv --three`.
+Lock versions to Pipfile.lock: `pipenv lock`
 Get path to virtual environment directory: `pipenv --venv`.
 Activate virtual environment: `pipenv shell`.
 Deactivate it: `exit`.